When Generalizability Breaks: Understanding Data Quality in Market Research

 The Duck Test No Longer Works

 In a city that never sleeps, even a moment can make a statement.
-STRATEGENCE was in Times Square thanks to Verisoul
+STRATEGENCE was in Times Square in collaboration with Verisoul, raising a question that has become harder for the research industry to ignore:

 Our billboard may have only been up for a moment, but the issue it represents is not new.
 We've been focused on sampling and generalizability since the early days of online research, long before data quality became the headline.